flowable/flowable-engine/docs/docusaurus/website/versioned_docs/version-6.4.2/bpmn/ch05a-Spring-Boot.md

     o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
     flowable.Application                     : Started Application in 18.235 seconds (JVM running for 19.661)

-So, by just adding the dependency to the classpath and using the *@SpringBootAplication* annotation a lot has happened behind the scenes:
+So, by just adding the dependency to the classpath and using the *@SpringBootApplication* annotation a lot has happened behind the scenes:

 -   An in-memory datasource is created automatically (because the H2 driver is on the classpath) and passed to the Flowable process engine configuration